Sensitivity of neutrinoless double beta decays from a combined analysis of ground and excited states: Simulation of -ex decays in [136] Xe .

 It is noteworthy that the current rudimentary MS selection cuts can be improved for more background suppression power.
-Identification of interaction sites can be improved with three-dimensional information, instead of just the Z direction.
+Identification of interaction sites can be improved with three-dimensional information, instead of just the $Z$ direction.
 Clustering of different sites of the Compton scattering and absorption of $\gamma$-rays reconstructs the energy, which provides stringent cuts on $\gamma_1$ and $\gamma_2$ energies.
 Machine learning may further exploit the topological signature of $0\nu\beta\beta$-ex events for particle identification.
-We also include an "ideal scenario", in which a 100~t NNLXe detector with 60~t FV-ex is constructed to illustrate the full potential of combined $0\nu\beta\beta$-ex and -gs analysis.
-The background rate is assumed to be $10^{-4}$ counts per year in the FV-ex.
-The $0\nu\beta\beta$-gs parameters remain the same as those in XLZD~\cite{XLZD:2024pdv}.
+We also consider an ideal scenario in which a 100~tons natural liquid xenon (NNLXe) detector with a 60~tons excited-state fiducial volume (FV-ex) is constructed, to illustrate the full potential of the combined $0\nu\beta\beta$-ex and $0\nu\beta\beta$-gs analysis.
+The background rate in the FV-ex is assumed to be $10^{-4}$ counts per year.
+The parameters for the $0\nu\beta\beta$-gs channel are taken to be the same as those of XLZD~\cite{XLZD:2024pdv}.
+For clarity, Table~\ref{tab:para} summarizes the parameters adopted for both the $0\nu\beta\beta$-gs and $0\nu\beta\beta$-ex decays under the nominal and ideal scenarios considered in this work.